sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 - Save a pdb before optimization

 ## Check protonation states
-We want to examine the local environment of each of the protein`s polar/charged residues.
+We want to examine the local environment of each of the protein's polar/charged residues.

 From: https://computecanada.github.io/molmodsim-amber-md-lesson/11-Protonation_State/index.html
 "The protonation states of titratable amino acids (Arg, Lys, Tyr, Cys, His, Glu, Asp) depend on the local micro-environment and pH.
 A highly polar microenvironment will stabilize the charged form, while a less polar microenvironment will favor the neutral form."